Explore the freedom of narrative expressive movement in our physical theatre workshops…

 - How to push the quality of your work, and developing physical theatre for narratives.

-- Bringing everything together: Crafting a short physical theatre piece from day one and two, and getting it ‘audience-ready.’
+- Bringing everything together: Crafting a short physical theatre piece from day one and two, and getting it ‘audience-ready’ and filmed for your own usage.

 Warning: Fun guaranteed… and a small bit of panic.